Pastora Imperio: Artistic career

 The garrotín and the soleares were the main flamenco palos that Pastora Imperio performed during her professional career.
 Her style of moving her arms and hands, with soft turns and rounded strokes went down in history as a paradigm of good flamenco braceo.
 Because she stood out mainly as a dancer.
 Pastora Imperio also made the bata de cola fashionable as a typical outfit for this dance.

 Around 1905, she took a place among the stars of the zarzuela genre, as a companion of La Fornarina, La Bella Chelito and Amalia Molina.
 In 1912 she performed at the Teatro Romea (Madrid) and the Teatro La Latina.
 In 1914 she traveled to Paris and then crossed the Atlantic to perform in Cuba, Argentina, and Mexico, among other American countries.

-Her fame as an artist came when she acted as the first figure in the premiere of El amor brujo, by Manuel de Falla, on April 15, 1915 at the Teatro Lara in Madrid, and all thanks to Jacinto Benavente, who contacted Manuel de Falla.
+Her fame as an artist came when she starred in the premiere of El amor brujo, by Manuel de Falla, on April 15, 1915, at the Teatro Lara in Madrid, and all thanks to Jacinto Benavente, who contacted Manuel de Falla.

 On February 14, 1917, she performed for the King and Queen of Spain on the occasion of a celebration in favor of the Red Cross.

 After a period of retirement, Pastora Imperio returned to the stage in 1934.
 She reappears at the Coliseum in Madrid performing the pasodoble Retrato lírico, a work by Álvaro Retana and José Casanova for the occasion.
 Another version of El amor brujo was also premiered at the Teatro Español in the same place, with the participation of great artists such as La Argentina, Vicente Escudero and Miguel de Molina.
 Carmen's granddaughter, El color de mis ojos and the pasodoble ¡Viva Madrid! were other wonderful creations that Pastora Imperio performed, making them part of her own repertoire.

 Music historian Gilbert Chase wrote in 1941: "The greatest of modern Spanish flamenco dancers, Pastora Imperio, walked in such a way that it was said she had received this gift from God and out of it had made a new art--that of walking."

 During the period between 1942 and 1954, except for a brief collaboration with the dancer Pilar López in 1946, she ran the venta La Capitana, a place frequented by various artists and owned by the bullfighter Gitanillo de Triana.
 In 1957 she participated in the premiere of Dónde vas Alfonso XII, by Luca de Tena, at the Teatro Lara, and in 1958 she was also part of a show by Luis Escobar entitled Te espero en Eslava.

 She retired permanently in 1959, after a series of performances in Barcelona.
 Once retired, she founded in Madrid, together with her son-in-law Rafael Vega de los Reyes, the tablao El Duende, and in 1964 she opened another one in Marbella (Málaga), Los Monteros.